Lessons from the Heart: Being a Hit Songwriter in Nashville with Sally Barris

 Sally initially hesitated when Francesca de Valence from I Heart Songwriting Club invited her to join the Club.
 However, Francesca’s persistence paid off, and Sally joined the club.
 This decision was serendipitous, especially as the pandemic hit and touring ceased.
 Writing a song a week with the club members kept her creativity alive and connected her with a supportive community.

 Have you ever tried writing a song on your own and felt stuck?
 You’re not alone.
 The Club, for Sally, was like having a buddy who helps you find the right words when you’re lost in your thoughts.
-Take Sally’s collaborations with Irish songwriter Burton Collins, for example.
+Take Sally’s collaborations with actor songwriter Burtin Collins, for example.
 Sally had a rough idea, a melody, but her lyrics were all over the place.
 Burton listened, understood, and distilled her more scattered thoughts into simple, heartfelt lyrics.
 The result?
 A song that connected deeply with listeners.

 Burton’s advice was golden.
 He simplified Sally’s complex ideas into lines like, “Rain is wet, and the ocean is blue.”
 It was almost childlike in its simplicity, but it worked.
 Sally’s song “Some Things I Know” eventually got picked up by Lee Ann Womack, and that’s when Sally realised the magic of making a song accessible to everyone.
 Simplicity and clarity in songwriting can transform a personal idea into something universally relatable.